- Anchorage School District

 Current Project Status:

-ReviewThe purpose of this project is to guide a team through the curriculum review process.
-The district needs a curriculum that is sustainable, rigorous, with standards aligned for English I and II.
-This team will determine:
+ReviewThe purpose of this project was to guide a team through the curriculum review process.
+The district policy requires implementation of a curriculum that is sustainable, rigorous, standards aligned for English I and II.
+This team determine:

 The Alaska Statute requires the review and selection of all textbooks and instructional materials before they are introduced into the school curriculum.
 English I and English II have academic plans that were last updated in 2015 and are on the curriculum review calendar approved by the school board.
 According to BP 6161.1, instructional materials should be evaluated and selected with great care so that they are educationally sound and unbiased.
 Instructional materials should support the adopted courses of study and meet current curricular goals.